DeNederlandscheBank/nifigator/docs/04_using a SPARQL endpoint.md

     name: python3
 ---

-# Using a SPARQL endpoint
+# Using a SPARQL endpoint and running SPARQL queries

+## Connecting to a (local) SPARQL endpoint

 You can use an existing SPARQL endpoint in the following way.